SUMMARY OF CORPORATE GOVERNANCE PRACTICES

 The director is a current employee, or an immediate family member is a current executive officer, of a company which was indebted to Western Union, or to which Western Union was indebted, where the total amount of either company’s indebtedness to the other, in any of the last three fiscal years, exceeded 5% or more of such other company’s total consolidated assets.

-The Board has reviewed the independence of the current directors under the Company’s categorical standards and the rules of the New York Stock Exchange (the “NYSE”) and found Mr. Cole, Mr. Goodman, Ms. Holden, Mr. Joerres, Mr. Mendoza, Mr. Miles, Mr. Selander, Ms. Fragos Townsend and Mr. Trujillo to be independent.
-In making this determination, the Board considered payments for software and related services made by the Company in the ordinary course of business in 2017 to a company where Mr. Cole serves as a non-employee member of the board of directors, which payments did not exceed 1% of the other company’s revenue for its corresponding fiscal year.
-The Board also reviewed the independence of Mr. Greenberg, who served on the Board for part of 2017, and found him to be independent.
+The Board has reviewed the independence of the current directors under the Company’s categorical standards and the rules of the New York Stock Exchange (the “NYSE”) and found Mr. Cole, Mr. Goodman, Ms. Holden, Mr. Joerres, Mr. Mendoza, Mr. Miles, Mr. Murphy, Mr. Siegmund, Ms. Sun, Ms. Fragos Townsend and Mr. Trujillo to be independent.
+The Board has also reviewed the independence of Robert W. Selander, who served as a director of the Company until the 2019 Annual Meeting of Stockholders, under the Company’s categorical standards and the rules of the NYSE and found Mr. Selander to be independent.

 BOARD LEADERSHIP STRUCTURE AND ROLE IN RISK OVERSIGHT

 The Board has a non-executive Chairman.
 This position is independent from management.
 The Chairman sets the agendas for and presides over the Board meetings, as well as meetings of the independent directors.
 Our CEO is a member of the Board and participates in its meetings.
 The Board believes that this leadership structure is appropriate for the Company at this time because it allows for independent oversight of management, increases management accountability, and encourages an objective evaluation of management’s performance relative to compensation.